 Online therapy can help you better understand hoarding disorder and process the emotions that may come with helping a loved one with the condition.
 With an online therapy platform like BetterHelp, you can connect with a therapist remotely, which can be helpful if you’re not comfortable discussing topics like hoarding in person.
 BetterHelp works with thousands of mental health professionals who are experienced in providing empathetic and non-judgmental support to those with various mental health concerns.
 Read below for some reviews of BetterHelp therapists, from people who have sought help in the past.

 “I am not worried about being judged, and I appreciate the times when she empathizes or relates to parts of my life.
 Dr. Morritt is thoughtful in her responses in a way that allows me to let go, grow, and see other points of view."

 "I began working with Courtney during a time when I was very anxious, overwhelmed, stressed, and needing someone to help me work through the chaos in my mind.
 Courtney was so empathetic, understanding, and non-judgmental, and encouraged me to let go of things that were no longer serving me.
 Courtney always checked in to see how I was doing if I hadn't been messaging her and that meant a lot to me.
 I felt respected, heard, and validated.
 I would recommend her to anyone."

-As many as one in 50 Americans suffer from hoarding disorder, but treatment is available to 100 percent of those who have it.
+As many as one in 50 Americans go through a hoarding disorder, but hoarding treatment is available to 100 percent of those who have hoarding disorder.
 When one considers their friends and loved ones, the effects of hoarding are much more widespread.
-There is no perfect solution to helping a loved one who hoards, but patience, love, and understanding are key and encouraging your loved one to seek professional help is probably the most effective step you can take, and by following the advice in this article, you can make it that much easier.
+There is no perfect solution to helping a loved one experiencing hoarding disorder, but patience, love, and understanding are key and encouraging your loved one to seek professional help is probably the most effective step you can take, and by following the advice in this article, you can make it that much easier.